-Lake Wildensee in East Tyrol is accessible within a beautiful walking tour along the Wildenkogelweg path.
+The Wildensee, or Wilden See, in East Tyrol is accessible within a beautiful walking tour along the Wildenkogel Trail.

 Image gallery: Lake Wildensee

-In the municipal territory of Matrei in East Tyrol, in the Gschlösskamm ridge in the impressive Venediger Group, a mountain lake is located at 2,515 m asl.
-Lake Wildensee is a corrie lake, a lake located beneath a summit, which was carved out by glaciers.
-The lake is fed by a little above located glacial lake and drains off into the below located Lake Löbbensee.
+In the municipal territory of Matrei in Osttirol, in the mighty Venediger Group, a mountain lake is located at 2,515 m a.s.l.
+It's the Wildensee, a corrie lake, that's to say a lake located beneath a summit, which was carved out by glaciers.
+The lake is fed by a little above located glacial lake, and drains off into the below located Löbbensee.

-Lake Wildensee is accessible via the Wildenkogelweg path.
-It starts at the Matreier Tauernhaus hut at 1,511 m asl, the oldest mountain hut in this area, and proceeds first to Lake Löbbensee at 2,226 m asl and then further to Lake Eissee (Ice Lake).
-At about 2,600 m asl, off the Wildenkogelweg path, the trail proceeds cross-country towards south-east to Lake Wildensee.
-The peak of the above located Wildenkogel mountain offers a gorgeous panoramic view on the lake (see pic).
+You can reach Lake Wildensee via the Wildenkogel Trail: It starts at the Matreier Tauernhaus Hut at 1,511 m a.s.l., the oldest mountain hut in this area, and proceeds first to Lake Löbbensee and then further to the Eissee (Ice Lake).
+At about 2,600 m a.s.l., off the Wildenkogel Trail, the path proceeds cross-country towards south-east to Lake Wildensee.
+The peak of the above located Wildenkogel offers a gorgeous panoramic view on the lake (see pic).

-By the way: in East Tyrol numerous lakes were populated with fish in medieval times.
-So it is said, that also in Lake Wildensee Arctic chars are living.
-The population was confirmed in the course of an examination in the 1980s.
+In East Tyrol numerous lakes were populated with fish in medieval times.
+Also in Lake Wildensee Arctic chars are living - the population was confirmed in the course of an examination in the 1980s.

 Altitude: 2,515 m a.s.l.